norgance/Norgance/static/norgance/content/_index.en.md

 Norgance is a nation for everyone, whoever and wherever you are.
 Norgance does not have any landmark, it is an online digital nation.

-Applying for a citizenship will allow you to do procedures that your current nations may or may not allow you.
+[Applying for citizenship](https://norgance.net/#/register-citizenship?language=en) will allow you to do procedures that your current nation may or may not allow you.
+Such as marrying the person you love or easily registering your children.

 It’s free and taxes will never be mandatory.
 Norgance allows and encourages multiple citizenships.
-You can keep your current citizenships if you decide to become a citizen of Norgance.
+You can and probably should keep your current nation citizenship if you decide to become a citizen of Norgance.

+[Protecting your privacy]({{<ref "privacy">}}) is very important to Norgance.
+The nation asks you minimum information and it organizes your data in a way that make it extremely difficult for anyone but you to access it.

+[You can contribute]({{<ref "contribute">}}) to Norgance, if you want to add new services or improve the documentation for example.